arjun921/arjun921/README.md

 - I am a polygot with preference for python
 - I have teeny-tiny contributions [EKSCTL](https://github.com/weaveworks/eksctl/releases/tag/0.29.0), [Fluent-Bit](https://github.com/fluent/fluent-bit/pull/1869), [Microsoft IT-Pro Docs](https://github.com/MicrosoftDocs/windows-itpro-docs/pull/1180) and I'm open to collaborating in OSS!!
 - You can ask me about all things Kubernetes, Deep Learning and deploying models at scale
-- You can reach me at: arjun921@gmail.com
+- You can reach me at: [Contact form](https://form.typeform.com/to/q3yeeO0a)
 - To know more about me: https://arjunsunil.com/

 Here are a few things you might find interesting:

-- I might be a SDE by profession, but I'm also passionate about Flying Machines 🛩️ , Space travel 🛰, Scuba diving 🤿 and Cooking 🥞
 - 📜 [Advice](https://blog.arjunsunil.com/advice/): One-liner snippets of knowledge that I have collected over time.
 - ⛑ [Work/Resume](http://bit.do/arjuncv): Past workplaces and experiences
 - 📷 [Photography](https://blog.arjunsunil.com/photography/): Looking through the lens